Documentation

 Run the Start Script

-The script will load the Docker image, start Flowlenz, and tell you when it's ready.
+The script will pull the latest Flowlenz image from Docker Hub, start the container, and tell you when it's ready.

 Linux / macOS